microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 Modifiers are the GM's Best Friend.
 Even a plus or minus 2 can make a world of difference, especially at lower levels.
 If your Human Rogue is trying to persuade the City Guard to let them enter the Merchant's Quarter after dark (Comm+MIND, DC15), grant them a +2 because the guard recently won at dice and is in a good mood.
 Alternatively, give them a minus 2 because he lost but drop hints as to the guard's weakness.

-If the characters need to find a path through the Troll Swamps (Know+MIND, DC20) then finding an old trail map (a +4 modifier!) might just save them from becoming Delicious Human Stew.
+If the characters need to find a path through the Deadlands (Know+MIND, DC20) then finding an old trail map (a +4 modifier!) might just save them from becoming zombified minions of a powerful Lich!

 Encourage the players to work for those modifiers, and reward them for clever, creative thinking.
 It's what the game is all about, after all.

 ### Fewer Skills Means More Choice

-Back in the days of Classic D&D, the players could do anything.
+Back in the days of Classic D&D, players could do anything.
 With no straight-jacketed skill system to limit their choices, the players invented cool and clever solutions to problems.
-When faced with a 30ft. high statue with rubies for eyes they erected pulleys to lift and swing the rogue into place far above their heads.
-Try doing that in 3rd Edition D&D and the GM will be left scratching their head working out how to call for skill checks for that.
+When faced with a 30ft. high statue with rubies for eyes, they erected pulleys to lift and swing the rogue into place far above their heads.
+Try doing that in 3rd Edition D&D and the GM will be left scratching their head.
 The D&D skill system has become a list of what the characters can do, silently eliminating all other possibilities, and that's no fun.

 Microluxe20 is the best of both worlds; rather than provide a skills list, it provides a skills framework.
-This give the players room to think of solutions rather than looking down a long list of skills to see what's most applicable to the task in hand.
+This gives the players room to think of solutions rather than looking down a long list of skills to see what's most applicable to the task in hand.

 Here's another example: Climbing.
 In D&D, that's a skill modified by STR.
 That's good if you're a Fighter, but not so good if you're a Wizard.
 In Microluxe20, the character could use Phys+STR ("I pull myself up"), Phys+DEX ("I nimbly climb the cliff face"), Phys+MIND ("I take my time, working out the best route and carefully testing each handhold") or even Guile+STR ("I climb, quietly").
 That adds much more flavor to the game and encourages each player to find their own, unique, solution.

 ### Using Existing D&D Monsters

-But what happens when you're running a published adventure, or using a Monster from the Monster Manual or SRD?
+So what happens when you're running a published adventure, or using a Monster from the Monster Manual or SRD?

 Simple; use them as is.
 It doesn't matter that the Orc makes a Listen check to see if it detects the PCs, or if the NPC fails a Spot check.
 The mechanics are the same (roll d20+modifiers against a DC), and the emphasis should always be on simplicity and speed of play.
 There's no need to convert any monsters or NPCs to Microluxe20 before you use them.
 Just roll, and have fun!